Data and methodology

 The Parquet export collapses the 27 EU member states into a single virtual country code, on both sides of the trade flow:

 • When the partner is an EU27 country, its code is replaced by EU27.
+Non-EU27 partners (including GB/UK) keep their original ISO code.

 !

 EU27 is the post-Brexit definition (24 member states + Croatia + Bulgaria + Romania, no UK).
-Historical periods before 2020 use the same EU27 mask for consistency — UK rows always remain visible separately.
+Historical periods before 2020 use the same EU27 mask for consistency; UK rows always remain visible separately.

 Output columns